gchq/stroom-docs/content/en/releases/v07.02/upgrade-notes.md

 ## Database Migrations

+When Stroom boots for the first time with a new version it will run any required database migrations to bring the database schema up to the correct version.

+{{% warning %}}
+It is highly recommended to ensure you have a database backup in place before booting stroom with a new version.
+This is to mitigate against any problems with the migration.
+It is also recommended to test the migration against a copy of your database to ensure that there are no problems when you do it for real.
+{{% /warning %}}

+On boot, Stroom will ensure that the migrations are only run by a single node in the cluster.
+This will be the node that reaches that point in the boot process first.
+All other nodes will wait until that is complete before proceeding with the boot process.

+It is recommended however to use a single node to execute the migration.
+To avoid Stroom starting up and beginning processing you can use the `migrage` command to just migrate the database and not fully boot Stroom.
+See [`migrage` command]({{< relref "/docs/user-guide/tools/command-line#migrate" >}}) for more details.

+### Migration Scripts

 For information purposes only, the following is a list of all the database migrations that will be run when upgrading from v7.0 to v7.2.0.
 The migration script files can be viewed at {{< external-link "github.com/gchq/stroom" "https://github.com/gchq/stroom" >}}.